KF Vllaznia: GEA Sport Era

-Vllaznia have been relegated from the Albanian Superliga in a dramatic situation for an elite club with a hundred years of history in the top flight of Albanian football in the 17/18 season, a team that suffered their last demotion almost six decades ago in the early 1960s.
-However, during the 18/19 season the team managed to promote to the Superliga.
+Vllaznia were relegated from the Albanian Superliga in the 2017/18 season, a club that suffered their last demotion almost six decades ago in the early 1960s.

+However, during the 2018/19 season, the team managed to gain promotion to the Superliga while also being crowned champions of the Albanian First Division (the second tier of Albanian Football), beating second-placed Erzeni to the title by a whopping 12 points.

+In the 2019/20 season, Vllaznia finished eighth in the Superliga.
+They were then placed in the relegation play-off final against KF Besëlidhja Lezhë, but won 3–1 to secure their status as a top-flight club for another season.

+The 2020/21 season saw Vllaznia jump up the table and have a very successful season, finishing on an impressive 66 points and securing a second-place finish that booked them a spot in the Europa Conference League Qualifiers.
+Teuta, the team that won the league, beat Vllaznia on goal difference.

+Vllaznia also secured European football in the 2021/22 and 2022/23 seasons.
+In the 2023/24 Europa Conference League Qualifiers, they played the highly successful Northern Irish club Linfield F.C., but lost 3–2 on aggregate.

 Stadium

 The home ground of the club is called "Loro Borici".
 The name comes from one of the club's and Albania's greatest footballer to ever play, Loro played with some of the biggest teams at that time, with Roma and Lazio.
 The striker was known for his goalscoring abilities which he displayed in the Serie A after he left Vllaznia in the 1930s.

 Loro Boriçi stadium is a multi-purpose stadium in Shkodër, Albania.
 It is currently used mostly for football matches and is the home ground of Vllaznia Shkodër.
 The stadium holds about 16,000 spectators and was reconstructed in 2001.
 It is named in honour of Loro Boriçi, famous player in the 1940s and 1950s.
 It is also the second largest stadium in Albania behind the Qemal Stafa Stadium in Tirana which seats 19,600.

 In October 2014, Edi Rama, prime minister of Albania, promised the reconstruction of the stadium, which was last renovated in 2001.
 He said that the stadium will be with a renewed capacity of about 20,000 spectators.

 On 3 May 2015, construction works officially started, bringing the stadium to a renewed capacity of 17,500 seats.

 During the 2015–16 Albanian Superliga season, Loro Boriçi Stadium was under re-construction, therefore Vllaznia used Ismail Xhemali Stadium in Pukë at the beginning of the season and then switched to Reshit Rusi Stadium in Shkodër for much of the season.